Manvithtech07/My-DSA-Journey/03-LinkedList/SinglyLinikedList/README.md

-# Operations on linked list are performed like:
+# Operations on linked list:
 Basic Operations

     slist_new(): Creates and returns a new, empty list.